flatironinstitute/sciware/17_FICluster/main.md

 ## Moving Files
 - Use `mv` within a filesystem, __NOT__ in between them
 - Use `rsync` between `/mnt/ceph` and `/mnt/home`, see below
-- `rsync` allows to stopy in the middle, then resume
+- `rsync` allows to stop in the middle, then resume
-- `rsync` verify the transfer
+- `rsync` can verify the transfer before removal

 ```bash
 # Transfer